 Although there is no cure for primary hyperhidrosis, there are treatments you can do to slow down or control your heavy sweating.

 Can you tell me more about Botox Treatment for excessive sweating?

 Botulinum toxin type A (Botox) is a medication that is injected under the skin below the dermis to reduce sweating.
 Botox works by being absorbed by the nerve cells and blocking neurotransmitters that encourage sweat production.

 Yes, Botox is a safe medication that has been on the market for over 20 years.

 What areas can I have Botox injected into for hyperhirdosis?

 Botox works great for axillary (arm pit) hyperhidrosis.
 It is injected at 15-20 sites in the underarm.
 A decrease in sweating is noted starting about 2 weeks after the injections.
 Botox injections work excellent to treat the palms, soles and facial areas that can be affected by increased sweating.

 The reduction in sweating lasts for about 6 months after Botox treatment for hyperhydrosis.
 So, most patient have the treatment does twice per year.

-Dr. Schweiger uses a tiny needle when he injects Botox for hyperhydrosis, so there is only minimal pain involved.
+A tiny needle is inserted when using Botox for hyperhydrosis, so there is only minimal pain involved.

 Most insurance do not cover Botox injections for excessive sweating.
 The cost per treatment is $1200.